While most Instagram users stick to the mobile app, there may be times you want to use Instagram on your PC.

-Downloading Instagram Windows 10 App
+Plan A: Download the Instagram Windows 10 App

-Windows 10 now offers an Instagram app that makes it possible to manage your profile, message with friends, and take photos and videos on the fly with your computer’s webcam and microphone.
+This app lets you manage your profile, message with friends, and take photos and videos on the fly with your computer’s webcam and microphone.

 1. Click Get, and wait for the download to complete.

 2. Start Instagram from your start menu.